Quantum advantage and stability to errors in analogue quantum simulators: Quantum advantage with noisy quantum simulators

+On a classical computer, in general, the only algorithm with a rigorous guarantee known for the problem of computing local observables for a finite number of spins $n$ are either exact diagonalization or Krylov subspace methods \cite{brenes2019massively}.
+Using either of these methods has a worst-case run-time that scales at least exponentially with the number of spins $n$.
+To compute the thermodynamic limit to a precision $\varepsilon$, we would first approximate the thermodynamic limit by a finite-size problem and then use these classical algorithms on the resulting finite-size problem.
+In appendix \ref{app:lower_bounds_dyn} (proposition \ref{prop:lower_bound_dynamics}), we exhibit a local observable in a simple nearest-neighbour tight-binding model on $\mathbb{Z}^d$ such that the system size needed to approximate its thermodynamic limit to a precision $\varepsilon$, for a fixed $t$, is at least $\Omega(\log^d(\Theta(\varepsilon^{-1})) / \log^d \log(\Theta(\varepsilon^{-1})))$.
+Thus, exact diagonalization or Krylov subspace methods scale \emph{at least} super polynomially with $\varepsilon^{-1}$ on worst-case instances, yielding a super polynomial advantage of using quantum simulators.

-On a classical computer, in general, we would have to compute the quantum state on $O(\log^d(1/\varepsilon)+t^d)$ spins.
-Using exact methods, this would require a run-time that scales as $2^{O(\log^d(\varepsilon^{-1}))+ t^d}$.
-For a fixed time $t$, in two or higher dimension, this run-time would be superpolynomial in $1/\varepsilon$ and exponential in $t$.
-One could also use other classical methods that obtain a better scaling with the required precision.
-For instance, in Ref.~\cite{alvaro} a method based on cluster expansion was analyzed and which the computational time scales as poly$(n)$, although super-exponentially with time.
-Compared to such a classical algorithm, the quantum advantage is super-exponential with respect to evolution time $t$.
+We note that there are several classical heuristic algorithms, which use an efficiently contractable tensor network ansatz, that in many problems are much faster than the worst case \cite{white1992density, jordan2008classical}.
+However, these methods do not have rigorous guarantees --- since, when noiseless, the quantum simulation of dynamics is not a heuristic, we only compare it to classical algorithms with rigorous guarantees.
+We also point out that one could also use other classical methods that work directly in the thermodynamic limit and obtain a better scaling than Krylov subspace methods with the required precision.
+For instance, in Ref.~\cite{alvaro} a method based on cluster expansion was analyzed for which the computational time is upper bounded by poly$(\varepsilon^{-1})$, although this upper bound scales super-exponentially with time.
+To the best of our knowledge, providing a lower bound on this classical algorithm is an open problem.
+However, assuming that it has the same scaling with $t$ as the upper bound provided in Ref.~\cite{alvaro}, a quantum simulator will have an exponential quantum advantage with respect to this method for evolution times $t \sim \textnormal{poly}(\varepsilon^{-1})$.